Stroke Emergency Guide

 When to Shift to a Stroke-Ready Hospital in Bengaluru

-Go to the nearest stroke-ready hospital immediately — without delay — if any of the following occur:
+Go to the nearest stroke-ready hospital without delay if any of the following occur.
+Do not wait for symptoms to persist or worsen.

 Sudden confusion or difficulty understanding speech